mah0001/metadata-editor-docs-v2/documenting_image.md

 - **IPTC Extension**: Provides additional elements for greater detail.

 IPTC metadata includes fields for time and geographic coverage, people and objects shown, usage rights, and more.
 Since the IPTC schema is highly detailed, curators will typically use only a subset of the available fields.
 Where applicable, the use of controlled vocabularies is recommended for consistency.

-### Dublin Core Standard

-The Dublin Core (DCMI) standard consists of 15 core metadata elements, which are supplemented in the Metadata Editor with additional elements, primarily from the ImageObject schema of schema.org.
-This option provides a simpler, flexible approach to documenting images.

 ## Metadata structure and templates